Novelist John Le Carré Reflects On His Own 'Legacy' Of Spying

 GROSS: Do you look back on your life and think, I've had an extraordinarily interesting life?

-GROSS: I like the way you say, in retrospect (laughter), I've had a very interesting life.
-And maybe at the time, as you were living through various things, they seemed not interesting, per se?
+GROSS: I like the way you say, in retrospect (laughter), I've had a very interesting life (laughter).
+Maybe at the time, as you were living through various things, they seemed not interesting, per se?

+LE CARRE: No. I mean, I've had, really, a very interesting life.
+And, I mean, really, the strangest thing is, in some ways - has been the cross-border relationship I've had with the former Soviet Union.

 GROSS: (Laughter) That's crazy.
-So what did it say to you that the former head of the KGB identified with your character, George Smiley?
+Wow.
+So what did it say to you that the former head of the KGB identified with your character George Smiley?

 GROSS: Oh, the KGB?